apekb03/AskTheVideo/README.md

 # AskTheVideo

 This project combines OpenAI Whisper for video transcription, LangChain for embedding and semantic search, and an LLM to generate accurate, context-aware responses.

-The questions range from simple "what is the videoa about" to "divide  this polynomial"
+The queries are at the end of the file, and they range from simple questions like "what is the videoa about" to specific questions like "divide  this polynomial"